Rebilly/api-definitions/README.md

 ### Install

 1. Install [Node JS](https://nodejs.org/) (version 14 or more recent)
-2. Clone repo and run `npm ci` in the repo root
+2. Clone repo and run `pnpm install` in the repo root

 ### Usage